creator4ever/install/README.md

 1. [Download the installer archive file](https://github.com/octobercms/install/archive/master.zip).
 1. Unpack the installer archive to the prepared directory.
 1. Grant writing permissions on the installation directory and all its subdirectories and files.
+1. Update composer.
+1. Deploy to heorku.
-1. Navigate to the install.php script in your web browser.
+1. Navigate to the heroku app's install.php script in your web browser.
 1. Follow the installation instructions.
+1. Local october source replace to https://github.com/creator4ever/october.
+1. Deploy to heroku.

 ## Minimum System Requirements